fziviello/Forecast-Trading/README.md

 # Forecast BOT

 This script implements a Long Short-Term Memory (LSTM) neural network for predicting trading signals in Forex markets.
 It leverages historical price data to generate buy/sell signals, calculate potential profits and losses, and save predictions to a CSV file.
-The model also includes functionality for plotting results and managing previous model states
+The model also includes functionality for plotting results and managing previous model states.
+Can you see running on https://www.mql5.com/it/users/fziviello87

 ## Features